neverfap-deluxe/nfd-api/content/guide/INTRO-how-does-neverfap-approach-things-differently.md

   <a
     class="button"
     href="/guide/the-five-fundamental-principles-of-neverfap"
-    >Learn more about the five principles.</a
+    >Learn More About The Five Principles.</a
   >
 </div>